Fiona washes houses away, knocks out power in Canada

 “We of course hope there won’t be much needed, but we feel there probably will be,” Trudeau said.
 “Listen to the instructions of local authorities and hang in there for the next 24 hours.”

-The U.S. hurricane center said Fiona had maximum sustained winds of 90 mph (150 kph) Saturday.
-It was moving across eastern Canada.
+The U.S. hurricane center said Fiona had maximum sustained winds of 80 mph (130 kph) Saturday.
+It was moving across the Golf of St. Lawrence.

 Hurricanes in Canada are somewhat rare, in part because once the storms reach colder waters, they lose their main source of energy.
 But post-tropical cyclones still can have hurricane-strength winds, although they have a cold core and no visible eye.
 They also often lose their symmetric form and more resemble a comma.